duncaneddy/brahe/README.md

 using Brahe for school, research, or a commercial endeavour, I'd love to know about it!
 Tweet me [@duncaneddy](https://twitter.com/DuncanEddy) or email me at duncan.eddy (at) gmail.com.

-I'd love to hear your feedback or thoughts!